What is a Teradata Node?

-While the communication network (BYNET) within one node is realized as a piece of software, the network between nodes obviously has to be implemented in hardware.
+While the communication network (BYNET) within one node is realized as software, the network between nodes must be implemented in hardware.
 Still, the purpose is the same: Allow AMPs and Parsing Engines to communicate with each other, even across different nodes.

 For performance and fault tolerance reasons, there are always two BYNETs available.

 As long as both networks operate without errors, they are used simultaneously to increase the flow rate.
-In case one of the networks fails, there is still a backup available, and the systems continue its operation.
+If one of the networks fails, a backup is still available, and the systems continue their operation.
 Only the failure of both networks would make the Teradata inoperative.

-While some years ago, the BYNET was one of the significant advantages of Teradata as it takes over the tasks of sorting and merging data, relieving the CPU, today, with the availability of multi-core processors, this benefit probably is not significant anymore.
-The change may is related to the switch from the proprietary BYNET to InfiniBand as the new backbone for data transmission.
+While some years ago, the BYNET was one of the significant advantages of Teradata as it took over the tasks of sorting and merging data, relieving the CPU.
+Today, with the availability of multicore processors, this benefit probably is not significant anymore.
+The change may be related to switching from the proprietary BYNET to InfiniBand as the new backbone for data transmission.